mocsy/api_derive/example/README.md

 ```

 ## Getting started
-This is a REST RUST LFCRUD API and blog engine.
+This is a REST Rust LFCRUD API and blog engine.

 ### Easy to use
 The `Post` struct is declared in `model.rs`.
 Enjoy the full capabilities of [serde](https://serde.rs) and [Keats/validator](https://github.com/Keats/validator) derives.